Purdue Space Day FAQ

 How do I sign up my child for PSD 2018?

-Registration for PSD 2017 will be held online.
-It will open at 8:00 am on September 1, 2017.
+Registration for PSD 2018 will be held online.
+It will open at 8:00 am on September 7, 2018.
 Registration will remain open until all spots have been filled.
-All spots were filled within the first few hours last year, so set a reminder and register early.
+All spots were filled within an hour last year, so set a reminder and register early.

 How much does PSD cost?